svmotnik/automation_scripts_AI/README.md

 # automation_scripts_AI
-Scripts for automating workflow using AI.
+Scripts for automating workflow (supported with AI.